suikan4github/kaiten-yaki/ubuntu_en.md

 # Preparation
 This script is designed to use by copy-and-past to the shell (bash) window.
-So, it is strongly recommended to prepare the net work connection.
+So, it is strongly recommended to prepare the net work connection, and show this page and the shell window side-by-side
 If it is impossible, you may want to copy these scripts into a USB memory and jack into your machine, during the installation, to allow the copy-and-paste.